Modern Slavery and Human Trafficking Statement

 - Being owned or controlled by an employer through mental or physical abuse of the threat of abuse;

-- Being dehumanised, treated as a commodity or being bought or sold as property;
+- Being dehumanised, treated as a commodity, or being bought or sold as property;

 - Being physically constrained or to have restriction placed on freedom of movement.